 Academic departments may invite visiting scholars to engage in research and/or teach.
 The department must identify a departmental faculty host to serve as the supervisor for the Exchange Visitor.

-Visiting scholars can only assume non-tenure track positions.
+1. Non-tenure track positions.
 The J-1 status assumes non-immigrant intent and is not appropriate for any scholar who the department may wish to employ in the long term.
-For long term appointments the H1-B status may be more appropriate and departments should contact Compliance and Immigration Services in Human Resources.
+For long term appointments the H1-B status may be more appropriate and departments should contact Immigration Services in Human Resources.
+In addition, if a visiting scholar has recently previously visited the US with J-1 status they may be subject to a bar on repeat participation in the program.

-Visiting scholars must have a level of English language ability that will enable them to fully participate in their program and to function in the U.S. on a day to day basis.
+4. English language proficiency - Visiting scholars must demonstrate a level of English proficiency that will enable them to fully participate in their program and to function in the U.S. on a day to day basis.
 The U.S. government requires an objective measure of proficiency specified as follows:

 - A recognized English language test.
 Examples of approved recognized language exams include TOEFL, IELTS or IBD.
 Exam results should be no more than 2 years old.
 UVA does not accept the Chinese CET as a recognized English language proficiency test